aayushtirole/Sinox-Media-Website/docs/prd.md

 - Bold view count badges with neon glow
 - Soft gradient border on each card with pulse animation
 - Consistent grid spacing with scroll-triggered animations
-- Cards feature3D tilt on hover with motion inertia
+- Cards feature 3D tilt on hover with motion inertia
 - AI-style typographic animation for section headline
 - Liquid blob mask reveal effect on card images